 Creating a will in Cyprus

-This guide explains who needs to create a will in Cyprus, the reasons for doing so and how this should be done.
+This guide explains who needs to create a will in Cyprus, the reasons for doing so, and how this important legal document should be prepared.
 Will creation is one of the forms of estate planning and it is prudent for people to consider which form of estate planning is the most appropriate for them personally prior to creating a will.

-Why do estate planning for your assets in Cyprus?
+Why do estate planning for your immovable and movable property in Cyprus?

-Planning one’s inheritance brings peace of mind for the future as it makes certain the distribution of assets to the people one intends to benefit.
+Planning one’s inheritance brings peace of mind for the future as it makes certain the distribution of assets to the people one intends to benefit, including surviving relatives.
 In addition, it avoids possible conflicts between family members and forced heirship rules.
 Estate planning predominantly happens through a will, a trust or an outward gift.
 As the circumstances of people differ, one should take advice on the proper structure to suit one’s needs.

 Creating a will in Cyprus?

 Creating a Cyprus will is the most common form of estate planning for expatriates and foreign investors.
-When a person passes away intestate, meaning without a will, the law has specific provisions on who is to benefit and this complicates matters.
+When a person passes away intestate, meaning without a will, Cyprus law has specific provisions on who is to benefit, complicating matters.
 The property may for example pass to relatives with whom the deceased had no relationship or to the state.
 In addition, a long-term unmarried partner of the deceased may not get any assets.

-Cyprus does not have inheritance tax but it does apply forced heirship rules in the succession of people.
-While expatriates from the United Kingdom used to be excluded from the forced heirship provisions this was changed in 2015 and forced heirship is now applicable for UK expatriates preparing their wills in Cyprus.
-The forced heirship rules in Cyprus provide amongst other the following:
+Cyprus does not have an inheritance tax, but it does apply forced heirship rules in the succession of people.
+These rules dictate the statutory portion of the estate that must be reserved for close relatives, limiting the disposable portion that can be freely distributed.
+The net value of the estate determines the fractions that can be allocated to different heirs.
+While expatriates from the United Kingdom used to be excluded from the forced heirship provisions, this was changed in 2015, and forced heirship is now applicable for UK expatriates preparing their wills in Cyprus.
+The forced heirship rules in Cyprus provide, amongst others, the following:

 It does not matter whether the deceased and the spouse lived separately if they did not officially divorce.
 Forced heirship rules can be avoided with proper planning.

-The law provides that a will is valid if the following requirements are cumulatively present:
+The law provides that a will is valid under Cyprus succession law if the following requirements are cumulatively present:

-If more than one page: Each page to be signed or initialled by or on behalf of the testator and the witnesses.
+If more than one page: Each page is to be signed or initiated by or on behalf of the testator and the witnesses.

 The witnesses cannot be beneficiaries under the will.
 If the will provides that one of the witnesses is to inherit assets, then this provision shall be void (without effect).